openedx/edx-platform/docs/en_us/developers/source/testing/code-quality.rst

 Code Quality
 ************

-In order to keep our codebase as clear and readable as possible, we use various tools to assess the quality of pull requests:
+In order to keep our code as clear and readable as possible, we use various tools to assess the quality of pull requests:

 * We use the `pep8`_ tool to follow `PEP-8`_ guidelines
 * We use `pylint`_ for static analysis and uncovering trouble spots in our code

-Our codebase is far from perfect, but the goal is to slowly improve our quality over time.
+Our codebase is far from perfect, but the goal is to steadily improve our quality over time.
 To do this, we wrote a tool called `diff-quality`_ that will only report on the quality violations on lines that have changed in a pull request.
 Using this tool, we can ensure that pull requests do not introduce